mattyleecifer/Command-line-ChatGPT/README.md

    ```
    git clone https://github.com/mattyleecifer/TerminalGenie.git
    ```
+   Or click the green 'Code' button on the top right of this repository and choose 'Download ZIP' (or whatever option you prefer)
 3. Navigate to the project directory on your terminal.

 4. Run the following command to install all the necessary packages: